-Hermosa Beach has enacted a comprehensive smoking ban in all public places.
-In December 2018, the Hermosa Beach City Council approved amendments to the municipal code requiring local tobacco retailers to purchase an annual business license to continue the specific sale of tobacco products.
-These provisions include a ban on the sale of flavored tobacco products.
+Hermosa Beach enacted a comprehensive smoking ban in all public places in 2016.
+In January 2019, the Hermosa Beach City Council approved amendments to the municipal code requiring local tobacco retailers to purchase an annual business license to continue the specific sale of tobacco products.
+These provisions include a ban on the sale of all flavored tobacco products and electronic smoking devices.
 The intent of the tobacco retail license is to limit the sale of electronic smoking devices and flavored tobacco products to youth in the community.
 Due to the adoption of these recent policies, Hermosa Beach’s annual American Lung Association State of Tobacco Control grade improved from a “D” in 2019 to a “B” in 2020.

 Learn more about Hermosa Beach’s smoke-free policy, Healthy Air Hermosa.

 In February 2020, Manhattan Beach became the second city in the nation to prohibit the sale of all tobacco products within the city.
 Along with Beverly Hills, these retail bans will go into effect January 1, 2021.
 In addition, Manhattan Beach has enacted a comprehensive ordinance banning smoking in all public places, including multi-unit housing, and implemented a tobacco retail permit that aims to reduce the illegal sale of tobacco products to minors while banning the sale of flavored tobacco products.
 In October 2019, the Manhattan Beach City Council adopted an ordinance banning the sale of e-cigarette and vaping devices due to emerging health concerns.
 In 2016, The American Lung Association’s annual State of Tobacco Control Report awarded Manhattan Beach an “A” tobacco control grade – a dramatic improvement from the “D” grade it received in 2015.